ARABESQUE ACADEMY — Nurturing Artists since 1987

-The Future of the World's Oldest Dance
+The Soul of the World's Oldest Dance

 Arabesque Dance Art is joyful expression and philosophy in movement.
-Founded by Yasmina Ramzy in 1987, Arabesque has its roots in an Egyptian and Syrian lineage.
+Founded by Yasmina Ramzy in 1987, Arabesque has its roots and soul in an Egyptian and Syrian lineage.
 The school is recognized globally for embodying Arab dance and music arts with the highest artistry, respect and integrity.
 Arabesque teachers love helping every student to reach their potential as an exquisite artist.

 Director Yasmina Ramzy is a visionary, master teacher and a highly acclaimed choreographer.
 She is the artistic director of Arabesque Dance Company & Orchestra, the International Bellydance Conference of Canada, Bellydance Blossom Festival, Arabesque Earthshakers, Arabesque Student Troupe and the Arabesque Folklore Troupe.
 Since 1981, she has performed throughout the Middle East, Europe and North America and has taught her signature Arabesque style in 65 countries on five continents.

 "Giggles … lip-biting concentration … way too much fun" NOW MAGAZINE